eharnischStEdword/involvement-quiz/README.md

 ## Support

-For questions about the application, contact the parish office at (615) 352-3087 or visit stedward.org.
+For questions about the application, contact the parish office at (615) 833-5520 or email support@stedward.org.